Campusoft/knowledge_base/mobile/Flutter/Flutter.md

 Flutter state management for minimalists
 - That’s where this article comes in.
 I’m going to introduce a way to manage your app state that doesn’t use any of the third-party state management solutions.
-- the UI layer, the state management layer
+- the UI layer
-- and the service layer.
+- the state management layer.
+Some people call it a ViewModel.
+Others call it a Controller.
+Still others call it a Bloc or a Model or a Reducer or a ChangeNotifier.
+This state management layer is the place to perform logic based on UI events and then update the app state.
-https://suragch.medium.com/flutter-state-management-for-minimalists-4c71a2f2f0c1
+- and the service layer. which is sometimes called a data repository.
+That layer of protection allows you to swap out service implementations without breaking the rest of your app code. https://suragch.medium.com/flutter-state-management-for-minimalists-4c71a2f2f0c1

 ## InheritedWidget